-Request for Prompt Assessment Under Internal Revenue Code Section 6501(d) ( OMB No. 1545-0430 Department of the Treasury For IRS Use Only See instructions on back.
-Requester's name ind of tax tle - ☐ Gift ☐ Employment Excise umber, stre et, and room or suite no. (If a P.O . box, see instructions.) ity, town, or post office, sta ate, and ZIP code Daytime phon e number Tax Re eturns for Whi ch Prompt Assessment of Any Addi itional Tax is s Requested Form Number Tax Period Ended SSN/EIN on Return Center Where Fil ed Date Filed applicable, provide the nar me of decedent's s pouse (surviving or deceased) Spouse's socia al security number • Openie alestica romanes analysis mante poros diconsideración de mismo so • Statement • • Statement • St corporate in ncome tax retur ns are included, cl neck the applicable box below: Disso lution has been completed. pleted either before or after the 18-month perion n before the 18-month period of limitation expi completed eithe r before or after period expires.
-Jeguri but will begi The fore the 10-month period of illimitation expir res and will be completed ettile belore of arter tached are copies of: ☐ The r eturns listed ab ove. tion or letters testa mentary. (describe): equest a pr ction 6501( ent of any addition al tax for the kind of tax and periods shown ab ove, as provide ed by Internal Re evenue Code Under penalties knowledge and b of perjury, I declare belief, it is true, correc that I have examined this request, including accompa anying schedules and statements, and to the best of my ign Iere assessed any penalties for civil fraud for any fed ud.
-If you cannot certify this statement, attach a d nalty, charged with, indicted for, or convicted of fra 2 00 1
+Request for Prompt Assessment Under Internal Revenue Code Section 6501(d) OMB No. 1545-0430 Rev. February 2009) - For IRS Use Only Requester's name Kind of tax Income Title Employment Excise Number, stre et, and room o r suite no. (If a P.0 D. box, see instructions.)
+City, town, or r post office, st ate, and ZIP code Daytime phone n umber Tax R eturns for Wh ich Prompt Assessment of Any Additional Tax is Requested Form Number Tax Period Ended SSN/EIN on Return Name and Address Shown or Return Service e Center Where Filed Date Filed - 0 іт арріісаріе, provide the ha me or decedent's spouse (surviving or deceased) Spouse's social se curity number Disso olution has beer olution has begu n completed. un and will be con check the applicable box below: npleted either before or after the 18- in before the 18-month period of lim efore or after Lette eturns listed ab pove. ation or letters test amentary.
+I request a pr section 6501((d). nal tax for the kind of tax and period Sign knowledge and I belief, it is true, corre at I have never bee that I have examined this request, inclu- ect, and complete. n assessed any penalties for civil fraudaud.
+If you cannot certify this statemer for any federal or state t ax matter nor have I be en charged with, Here which you were assessed a pe enalty, charged with, indicted for, or co nvicted of fraud. \ Signature of re equester Date Identifying number